-This does not apply to the C code base.
+This does not apply to the C codebase.

 MQe provides event log mechanisms and interfaces that can be used to log status.
-For example, warning messages are logged if the messages on an asynchronous remote queue are unable to be delivered.
+For example, you can request a log entry when a queue manager starts.

-By default, logging is written to a system.out, but you can intercept this and direct it elsewhere.
+Logging is, by default, written to a file, but you can intercept this and direct it elsewhere.